Robel724/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. script 7-movethatfile moves the file betty form /tmp/ to /tmp/my_first_directory upon excusion.
 8. script 8-firstdelete will delete the file betty from /tmp/my_first_directory upon excusion.
 9. script 9-firstdirdeletion will delete the directory my_first_directory that is in the /tmp directory upon excusion.
+10. script 10-back will chagne the working directory to the previous one upon excusion.
+11. script 11-lists will list all files of the current directory and their parent directory including files in the /boot directory in a lond format upon excusion.